<aside> 💡 tl;dr Everyone who works at Spill HQ is taking 1 days' mandatory holiday on April 14th

 We cast our minds back to the last time we had to do terms at schools or uni and spotted a pattern.
 Terms always finish with a holiday, when crucially, everyone takes time off together 💡

 It makes sense.
-Summer holidays would have felt a lot less relaxing if a few people from your class had been going in every day to practice quadratic equations and read Macbeth.
+The summer holidays would have felt a lot less relaxing if a few people from your class had been going in every day to practice quadratic equations and read Macbeth.